Solar Eclipse Resources

 Photo credit: NASA's Scientific Visualization Studio

-On Monday, August 21, 2017, the Moon will pass in front of the Sun, casting its shadow across all of North America.
-This will be the first total solar eclipse visible in the contiguous United States in 38 years.
-You won't want to miss it.
+On Monday, August 21, 2017, the Moon passed in front of the Sun, casting its shadow across all of North America.
+It was the first total solar eclipse visible in the contiguous United States in 38 years.
+There are more coming soon!

-The Night Sky Network and Astronomical Society of the Pacific are creating and curating information for amateur astronomers and other informal educators.
+The Night Sky Network and Astronomical Society of the Pacific have created and curated information for amateur astronomers and other informal educators.
 Below you'll find a presentation designed to prepare communities off the path of totality.
 There are also postcards that can be edited to include your organization's information and sent to a printer.

 Important Update: Eclipse Viewing Safety Guide from the American Astronomical Society (AAS), includes a special addition on how to identify safe "eclipse glasses."